 The Legacy Hotel has been named the official convention hotel and has offered a 20% discount to all Full Moon Horror Convention guests.
 For a complete list of celebrity guests and more

 Seeing the content from the 2007 Full Moon Horror Convention & Film Festival was such a kick.
 It brought back loads of great memories.
 I was so inspired I decided to look for and successfully found a bunch of photos I had taken when I attended .
 A group of us and driven from NYC to Little Rock, Arkansas.
 It was my first time in that city and state.
 There we were dressed in our best horror film attire, ghoulish makeup and jewelry.
 I was wearing one of my signature studded choker necklaces.
 Jump ahead a decade later and I still wear choker collar necklaces, but my fashion direction has now move to a more refined, but still quirky sensibility.
+I am now in the tech field as a Zendesk developer.
+As with all tech environments there are mostly guys, so I stand out, not only because I am female, but also because of my fashion style.
+But I am passionate about building beautiful, simple software.
+I tend to work with clients who need assistance customizing their Zendesk platform to meet their business needs.
+I love the challenge and get a kick out of the reactions when I arrive to work with them!
+I no longer dress in a punk style, but my look is definitely distinctive.
 My earlier chokers were all punk Goth.
 My most recent choker purchases have been made from zippers.
 Or as the descriptive on the website where I buy them says, "Re-purposed zippers with chain links to create the sublime of refined edge and elegance."
 My newest favorite is a zipper lariat choker collar necklace, in silver that can be worn as headpiece, belt or necklace: knotted and looped twice or undone.
 Pretty cool and chic.
 Although the Full Moon Horror Convention & Film Festival is no longer with us, I have discovered another great festival that is held in Nashville, TN called the Full Moon Tattoo & Horror Festival.
 It is described as reveling in the frightening, relishing in the weird and just so happens to attract some of the finest tattoo artists in the country.
 Each year in April, film stars and highly esteemed tattoo artists gather for three days of horror film screenings, costume contests and tattoo competitions.
 Sounds like my type of festival.
 See you there.

 Q: Are you accepting film and screenplay submissions for the 2007 show?